Novage/p2p-media-loader/FAQ.md

 The requirements to share a stream over P2P are:

 - The stream should have the same swarm ID on all the peers.
-Swarm ID is equal to the stream master manifest URL without query parameters by default.
+Swarm ID is equal to the stream manifest URL without query parameters by default.
 If a stream URL is not the same for different peers you can set the swarm ID manually [using configuration](#how-to-manually-set-swarm-id).
-- The master manifest should have the same number of variants (i.e. qualities) in the same order on all the peers.
+- The manifest should have the same number of variants (i.e. qualities) in the same order on all the peers.
 URLs of the variant playlists don't matter.
 - Variants should consist of the same segments under the same sequence numbers (see #EXT-X-MEDIA-SEQUENCE for HLS) on all the peers.
 URLs of the segments don't matter.

 ## Is it possible to have 100% P2P ratio?